pixelaw/core/README.md

 # PixeLAW Game (test)
 A game built on top of Dojo.
-See live example [here](https://pixelaw.aw.oostvoort.work/)
+See live example at <SECRET_URL: please reach out us on discord>.

 ## Concepts
 - World : A Cartesian plane (2d grid), where every position represents a "Pixel"